 The annual reports of the Vietnam National Office of Intellectual Property (NOIP) prove that trademark violation in Vietnam is the most popular, among other industrial property rights.
 According to the preliminary annual report in 2011, and 2012, there has been more than 1,000 cases of trademark violations each year.
-Report of 2013 shows more than 2,000 trademark infringements were handled with the total fines of trademark violators of around USD 1 million.
+Report of 2013 and after shows more than 2,000 trademark infringements were handled with the total fines of trademark violators of around USD 1 million per year.
 Having said that, it is important for trademark owner to register trademarks in Vietnam for better protection.
 This is also suggested for even well-known trademarks.

 For registration, trademark owner has two options: either directly register trademark in Vietnam by filling an application for registration with the Vietnam NOIP, or seek the protection in Vietnam through Madrid’s system.
 For the first option, the trademark owner needs to prepare, file for registration, and pay fee as the requirement of Vietnam Intellectual Property law.
 In case trademark needs to be protected in a number of nations, including Vietnam, trademark owner may register trademark through Madrid’s system.